Caixetadev/magical-world/README.md

 </p>

-This is my updated portfolio site
+This is my updated portfolio site.
+It is meant to reflect more of me
-Need to update this

 <br/>